 McKenzie May’s Story

-McKenzie May was a very precocious two-year-old!
-She was a joy, but very strong willed.
-Her family would soon find out why God had made her such a fighter!
-She had never been a very good sleeper, but in January 2008, just a month before her third birthday, she began sleeping round the clock.
-Her parents and her pediatrician knew this wasn’t like her and admitted her to the hospital to try to figure out what was wrong.
-She was unable to stand on her own.
-After three days of tests and images, doctors diagnosed McKenzie with Stage IV Neuroblastoma.
-She received five rounds of chemo (once a month for five days at a time), had a ten-hour surgery to remove the mass in her abdomen, and received an autologous stem cell transplant that included another five days of mega-dose chemo.
+As a precocious, joyful, and strong-willed two-year-old, McKenzie May became a fighter when she was diagnosed with stage IV neuroblastoma.
+She had never been a very good sleeper but in January 2008, just a month before her third birthday, she began sleeping round the clock and was unable to stand on her own.
+Her parents took her to the hospital where she was diagnosed with this deadly disease.
+McKenzie received five rounds of chemo, had a ten-hour surgery to remove the mass in her abdomen, and received an autologous stem cell transplant that included another five days of mega-dose chemo.
 After nine months of treatment, she was declared in remission.
-She and her family celebrated and made plans to have McKenzie around for many more years to come.
-She was able to go to Disney World courtesy of the Make-A-Wish Foundation and met every single princess in the park!
-She explained to each one of them that she, too, was a princess.
-She celebrated her fourth birthday with great fanfare.
-However, in July 2009, McKenzie was diagnosed with recurrence.
+Afterwards, McKenzie and her family celebrated, and she was able to go to Disney World courtesy of the Make-A-Wish Foundation.
+However, after her fourth birthday in July 2009, McKenzie was diagnosed with recurrence.
 She lived her last five months with gusto taking up ballet and spending wonderful time with her family.
-She lost her fight on December 8, 2009 just two months shy of her fifth birthday.
-Her family believes today, that McKenzie waits for us in heaven.
-She has no more pain and no more cancer!
-We miss her dearly.
-You can find more about our journey at www.unshakeablefaithbook.com.
+Sadly, she lost her fight on December 8, 2009 just two months shy of her fifth birthday.
+Her family believes today that McKenzie waits for us in heaven with no more pain or cancer.
+They miss her dearly.
+You can find more about their journey at www.unshakeablefaithbook.com.